FSIS Ready-To-Eat Sampling Programs - Revision 1

 - IPP are to verify that the establishment took the following actions:

-- If Lm control is addressed as a CCP in the HACCP plan (e.g., PLT), the establishment must meet the requirements of 9 CFR 417.3(a), which requires that corrective action be taken but does not require reassessment of the HACCP plan.
+- If Lm control is addressed as a Critical Control Point (CCP) in the HACCP plan (e.g., because they are using a post-lethality treatment or PLT), the establishment must meet the requirements of 9 CFR 417.3(a), which requires that corrective action be taken but does not require reassessment of the HACCP plan.

 - If Lm is addressed in the Sanitation SOP, then the establishment must implement corrective actions in accordance with 9 CFR 417.3(b), which includes reassessment of the HACCP plan.
 In addition, it is to implement the corrective action requirements for the Sanitation SOP in 9 CFR 416.15, which includes appropriate reevaluation or modification of the Sanitation SOP.